TTNRT/docswebsite/src/content/docs/ttpages/faq.md

 ---
 title: FAQ
-description: If you have any questions reguarding TTPages, here are some you might ask us about
+description: If you have any questions regarding TTPages, here are some you might ask us about
 ---

 > Q: What is it about?